MEDP 520. Introduction to Radiation Therapy Physics Laboratory. 1 Hour.

 MEDP 563.
 Radiological Physics and Radiation Dosimetry.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: PHYS 376 and PHYS 380 or equivalents, or permission of instructor.
 Covers the fundamental conceptual, mathematical and physical aspects of radiation interactions with matter and energy deposition, including a thorough understanding of basic quantities and units.
 Application to the principles and methods of radiation detection and dosimetry will be emphasized.

 MEDP 564.
 Radiological Physics and Radiation Dosimetry Lab.
 1 Hour.